-We employ over 7000 staff, and hundreds of staff and students from other organisations also work in our hospitals.
-At The Shrewsbury and Telford Hospital NHS Trust (SaTH), there are around 300 volunteers who support patients, their families and colleagues.
-That net is cast even wider if you include the many charities and organisations whose volunteers also support the Trust including the Lingen Davies Cancer Appeal which is based at the Royal Shrewsbury Hospital.
+We employ almost 6,000 staff, and hundreds of staff and students from other organisations also work in our hospitals.
+We benefit from around 1,000 wonderful volunteers, and our main charitable partners are the League of Friends at the Royal Shrewsbury Hospital, Friends of the Princess Royal Hospital, and the Lingen Davies Cancer Appeal which is based at the Royal Shrewsbury Hospital.

-Our priority is to deliver the best possible diagnostic facilities and high-quality clinical care in a clean, supportive setting.
-We are committed to ensuring every patient receives effective treatment with respect and dignity.
+We are committed to providing the best possible diagnostic facilities and high-quality clinical care in a clean, supportive environment where patients are treated effectively with respect and dignity.